Jennilyn Chen, LMFT x105

 Whether you are experiencing distress related to identity issues, depression, anxiety, trauma, grief and loss, life transitions, relational conflict, pain from your past, your family of origin, or a combination of them all, I am committed to providing tailored support that will empower you to move forward in your unique journey of discovery and growth.

 I graduated summa cum laude with an MA in Marital and Family Therapy from Bethel Seminary San Diego.
 I completed my undergraduate studies at the University of California, Berkeley, earning bachelor degrees in both Rhetoric and Social Welfare.
-I am currently a registered marriage and family therapy intern in California.

-I am certified in PREPARE/ENRICH, an assessment that highlights strengths and growth areas in relationships that is useful for both premarital counseling and marital enrichment.
+PREPARE/ENRICH – An assessment that highlights strengths and growth areas in relationships that is useful for both premarital counseling and marital enrichment.
 I truly believe that investing in your relationship now will help build a stronger foundation for the many years of marriage to come.

 Relevant Life Experiences